 Renewable Energy Installations: refer to installations that produce electricity from renewable sources such as the sun and wind.
-For the purposes of these guidelines, this refers to Solar Water Heaters, Photovoltaic Installations and Wind Turbines.
+For the purposes of these norms and standards, this refers to Solar Water Heaters, Photovoltaic Installations and Wind Turbines.

 Solar Water Heater: refers to installations that use solar energy to heat water.